mlatu-lang/mlatu/README.md

 ### Installation

 These installation instructions presume you have the Haskell Tool Stack installed.
-If you don't you can install it [here][Stack Installation].
+If you don't you can install it [here](https://docs.haskellstack.org/en/stable/install_and_upgrade/).

 Via `stack`: